X

 Answers are locked.
 Please click here to buy them.

-1.5) Which mode of transmission involves the transfer of infectious agents from one person to another during physical contact with blood or other body fluids?
+1.5) Which mode of transmission involves the transfer of infectious agents through exposure to blood or other body fluids?

 1. Direct contact